 In Fall 2014 we had just shipped Call of Duty: Ghosts, in close partnership with NVIDIA on the PC SKU.

 As NVIDIA was organizing the graphics tutorial session at the Game Developer’s Conference that year, they invited me to talk about some of the work we had done together.
 I chose to focus on our use of tessellation hardware in modern GPUs, which is sometimes lambasted (not entirely unfairly) as a waste of silicon.

 Around the same time, Natasha Tatarchuk of Bungie asked if I had anything to present at SIGGRAPH 2014, and I offered up my tessellation talk, titled Tessellation in Call of Duty: Ghosts.

 This presentation was implemented as a custom “level” inside the Call of Duty engine, with PowerPoint-like slides as posters on the wall and special code added to demonstrate various features.
-With GDC Vault access, you can view a video of the presentation can be found at The Internet Archive.
+A video of the presentation can be found at The Internet Archive.